Oronde Gadsden II: Early life

 Gadsden was born on June 25, 2003, in Fort Lauderdale, Florida to Oronde and Bianke Gadsden.
-He attended American Heritage in Plantation, Florida and played varsity football for head coach Patrick Surtain.
+He attended American Heritage in Plantation, Florida, and played varsity football for head coach Patrick Surtain.
 As a wide receiver Gadsden recorded 37 receptions for 608 yards and 13 touchdowns.
-He helped American Heritage win two state championships and was voted team captain in 2020.
+He helped American Heritage win two state championships and he was voted team captain in 2020.
 He was rated a three-star recruit wide receiver.
 He is a former lacrosse player and also ran track.
 His personal best time in the 110 Hurdles was 15.13 and in the 300 Hurdles 38.44.

 College career

 Gadsden committed to Syracuse University to play college football over offers from Penn State, Baylor, Kentucky, and others.
 While at Syracuse, he majored in economics at the Maxwell School of Citizenship and Public Affairs.

-As a true freshman at Syracuse in 2021, Gadsden played in eight games, mostly on special teams, and had two receptions for 24 yards.
+As a true freshman with the Orange in 2021, Gadsden played in eight games, mostly on special teams, and had two receptions for 24 yards.

 Gadsden entered 2022 as both a wide receiver and a tight end.
 In Robert Anae's pass-heavy offense, Gadsden moved from outside receiver to a hybrid of slot receiver and tight end.
 He was asked to block more and make catches in the middle of the field.
 The move paid off for Gadsden, who was named First Team All-ACC after recording 61 receptions for 969 yards and six touchdowns.
 The reception total is the single season total record for a Syracuse sophomore.
 Playing against NC State on October 15, 2022, Gadsden earned ACC Receiver of the Week honors, as he hauled in eight passes for 141 yards and 2 touchdowns.
 At season's end, Gadsden was given the Bill Maxwell Award as the most improved player in the Syracuse offense.

 During the off-season, Gadsden declined a name, image and likeness (NIL) linked transfer deal because he wanted to stay and "make a name for [him]self at Syracuse".

 In 2023, Gadsden only appeared in two games.
 He caught six passes for 97 yards and one touchdown before suffering a season-ending injury.

 As a redshirt junior in 2024, Gadsden started 13 games.
 He recorded 73 receptions for 934 yards and seven touchdowns.
 He also rushed the ball once for 12 yards.
-His 73 receptions were a school record.
+His 73 receptions were a school record for a tight end.